-- 1. A casual employment service. - 2.
+- 1. A noticeboard for casual job vacancies. - 2.
 Organization of orientation for new students. - 3.
 Organization of Foundation Day. - 4.
 The University's two child care centres. - 5.
-Publication of the student paper Tharunka. - 6.
-A free legal service run by a qualified lawyer employed by the Students' Union Council. - 7.
-SU Record Shop which offers discount records and tapes. - 8.
+Publication of the student paper Tharunka. - A free legal service run by a qualified lawyer employed by the Students' Union Council. - A video service with access for students to equipment and advice. - 8.
 The Nuthouse which deals in bulk and health foods. - 9.
-Secondhand Bookshop for cheap texts. - CASOC (Clubs and Societies on Campus) which provides money from the SU for affiliated clubs and societies on campus. - The sale of electronic calculators and accessories at discount rates. - 12.
+Secondhand Bookshop for cheap texts. - CASOC (Clubs and Societies on Campus) which provides money from the SU for affiliated clubs and societies on campus. - 11.
 Provision of a bail fund.